weizhouluo/weizhouluo.github.io/_pages/teaching.md

 ### 🎓 Thesis Supervision

-I have supervised and co-supervised 14 theses, exploring themes such as augmented reality, immersive analytics, multimodal interaction, and hybrid displays.
+I have supervised and co-supervised <b>14 theses</b>, exploring themes such as augmented reality, immersive analytics, multimodal interaction, and hybrid displays.

 #### Diploma Theses (2)